-The difference in labeling requirements is extremely important for the allergic patient and patients with hypersensitivity.
+The difference in labeling requirements is extremely important for an allergic or hypersensitive patient.
 In 2004, the Food Allergen Labeling and Consumer Protection Act (FALCPA) became law and required that the 8 major food allergens be labeled on all food packaging.

 Those allergens are:

 - crustacean shellfish